JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 1.3 €
 ```

-It is a valid way to write a code.
-However, we can do it more generically.
-To write a generic code, we have to realize few things.
-Consider the situation that we have two currencies, and we know the exchange rate ``r_{1 \rightarrow 2}`` from the first currency to the second one.
-The transitivity assumption implies that the exchange rate from the second currency to the first one is ``r_{2 \rightarrow 1} = r_{1 \rightarrow 2}^{-1}``.
-It means that we only need to define one exchange rate from which the other can be calculated.
+Even though this is a way to write code, there is a more general way.
+We start with a conversion rate between two types.

 ```jldoctest currency; output=false
 rate(::Type{Euro}, ::Type{Dollar}) = 0.83